ttlAcademy/assets/README.md

-# Logo

-This is main logo of ttl.academy
+This repo was created to share main public assets of ttl.academy